RIKEN-RCCS/lens3/test/simple/README.md

 policies, and also tests with expired keys.
 It uses Lens3-Api operations, and thus it is better to run after "test_api.py".

-## Disabling User Test
+## User Disable Test

 ### user_disable.py

 [user_disable.py](user_disable.py) checks if a put fails after disabling a user.
-It directly modifies the Redis database, and thus, it should be run on the host where the Lens3 service is running.
-It reads a "conf.json".
-Use "conf-example.json" as a template of "conf.json".
+It directly modifies the Redis database to disable a user.
+Thus, it should be run on the host where the Lens3 service is running.
+It reads a "user_disable_conf.json".
+Use "user_disable_conf-example.json" as a template of "user_disable_conf.json".
 It is necessary to create a bucket and an access-key in advance.
 Keep "conf.json" secure, because it includes the password of Redis.

+## Busy Server Test

 ## Info